-16.13.3 In the event of two or more teams being level on points, positions will be determined by the following tie-breaks:

-- Teams will be ranked according to the number of points achieved in matches between other teams level on points (head to head). - If there remain two or more tied times, teams will be ranked according to their Net Run Rate. - Should these tie-breaks not resolve the matter, an open draw between the teams still tied will be held.

-16.13.4 Net Run Rate (NRR)
+- 16.12.3 In the event of two or more teams being level on points, positions will be determined by the following tie-breaks: - Teams will be ranked according to the number of points achieved in matches between other teams level on points (head to head). - · If there remain two or more tied times, teams will be ranked according to their Net Run Rate. - Should these tie-breaks not resolve the matter, an open draw between the teams still tied will be held. - 16.12.4 Net Run Rate (NRR)

 A team's NRR is calculated by deducting from the average runs per over scored by that team throughout the group stage, the average runs per over scored against that team throughout the competition.
 In the event of a team being all out in less than its full quota of overs, the NRR calculation shall be based on the full quota of overs to which it would have been entitled and not on the number of overs in which the team was dismissed.
 Only those matches where results are achieved will count for the purpose of NRR calculations.
-Where a match is abandoned but a result was achieved using the DLS method, for NRR purposes Team 1 will be credited with Team 2's Par Score on abandonment from the same number of overs faced by Team 2.
-Where a match is concluded with DLS having been applied at an earlier point in the match, Team 1 will be credited with one run less than the final target score for Team 2 off the total number of overs allocated to Team 2 to reach that target.

-16.13.5 Draws for Knockout Rounds
+16.12.5 Draws for Knockout Rounds

 The OCC will co-ordinate the draws for the knockout rounds of each competition.
-Dates for Semi Finals and Finals are listed on the Cricket Leinster Website